Linus4/eldritchinstinct/main.typ

 A save is a roll to avoid bad outcomes from risky choices and circumstances.
 PCs roll a d20 for an appropriate ability score.
 If they roll equal to or under that ability score, they pass.
 Otherwise, they fail.

-A 1 is always a *critical success*, and a 20 is always a *critical failure*.
+A 1 is always a *critical success*, and a 20 is always a *critical fail*.

 For an *opposed* save, both the PC and their opponent make a save.
 Whoever rolls the _highest_ number under or equal to their ability score wins the save.
 If both sides fail, the _highest_ result wins.
 Add any ability score above 20 to the result.

 === Difficulty

-When a PC is in a favorable or in a particularly difficult situation and must make a save, don’t use a mechanical solution to make success more or less likely.
-Rather, limit or increase the risks and possible effects purely in the fictional world.
+When a PC must make a save in a favorable or in a particularly difficult situation, don’t use a mechanical solution to make success more or less likely.
+Rather, limit or increase the risks and possible effects purely in the game world.

 === Healing